WHH-JULIET/EPOCH4.0-CProject/CONTRIBUTING.md

-# 🚀 Contributing Guide
+# Contributing Guide

 Welcome!
 We’re excited that you want to contribute to this project.
-This guide explains everything you need to know — from forking the repository to getting your pull request merged.
+This guide explains everything you need to know, from forking the repository to getting your pull request merged.

 ---

-## ⭐ What Does “Contributing” Mean?
+## What Does “Contributing” Mean?

 Contributing means helping improve the project by: